 Ethylene detection

 Ethylene – also known as ethene – is a sweet-smelling, colourless gas from the group of alkenes, unsaturated hydrocarbons with a double carbon bond.
-It is obtained by steam cracking, a petrochemical process in which long-chain hydrocarbons such as naphtha and gas oil, butane, propane or ethane are converted into short-chain hydrocarbons in the presence of water vapour.
-However, ethylene is also secreted by plants and fruits such as ripe bananas and apples and is important as a phytohormone and ripening gas.
+It is obtained by steam cracking, a petrochemical process in which long-chain hydrocarbons such as naphtha and gas oil, butane, propane or ethane are converted into short-chain hydrocarbons in the presence of water vapor.
+However, plants and fruits such as ripe bananas and apples can produce ethylenen.
+It is important as a phytohormone and ripening gas.

 Use of ethylene

-Today, ethylene is the most frequently produced organic basic chemical and is used, for example, in the production of primary downstream products such as polyethylene, styrene, ethylene oxide and olefins.
-Overall, around three quarters of the ethylene produced is used for plastics production.
+Today, ethylene is one of the most produced organic basic chemicals.
+It is used for example for the production of primary downstream products such as polyethylene, styrene, ethylene oxide and olefins.
+Overall, around three quarters of the ethylene production is used for plastics.
 In Europe, Germany is the largest producer, followed by France and England.
-Some of it is transported through pipelines between various chemical industry locations, for example from Rotterdam via Antwerp to the Cologne area, the Rhine-Main region and Ludwigshafen.
+Some of it is transported through pipelines between chemical industry locations, for example from Rotterdam via Antwerp to the Cologne area, the Rhine-Main region and Ludwigshafen.

 Properties of ethylene

-Ethylene is only soluble to a limited extent in water, but is readily soluble in organic solvents.
+Ethylene is only badly soluble in water, but is well soluble in organic solvents.
 Its sweet odour is generally perceived as unpleasant by humans.
 The gas is highly flammable and burns in the open air with a bright, slightly sooty flame.
-It forms explosive mixtures at an air volume fraction of three to 36 per cent.
+It forms explosive mixtures with air between 3 to 36 %.
 It must always be stored in well-ventilated areas and kept away from sources of ignition.
 Measures must also be taken to prevent electrostatic charging.
-In high concentrations, ethylene has an anaesthetic effect.
+In high concentrations, ethylene has an anesthetic effect.
 In earlier times, it was used in a similar way to nitrous oxide, but is no longer used in this area today due to its flammability and unpleasant odour.

-A highly flammable and explosive gas such as ethylene poses a risk to human life and production facilities of all kinds if handled incorrectly.
-Permanent measurements of the content in the air are therefore essential wherever ethylene is used.
-Compur Monitors has precise measuring devices for this purpose – Statox 501 measuring heads.
+A highly flammable and explosive gas such as ethylene poses a risk to human life and production facilities of all kinds if handled carelessly.
+Permanent measurements of the concentration in air are therefore essential wherever ethylene is used.
+Compur Monitors has precise measuring devices for this purpose – Statox 501 sensor heads.

 Dr. Josef von Stackelberg